shubhampatel10122002/cloud-project2/README.md

 npm start
 ```

-This launches all 4 backend nodes plus the React frontend in a single
+This launches all 4 backend nodes + the React frontend in a single
 terminal with colour-coded prefixed logs (via `concurrently`).
 Press
 `Ctrl+C` once to stop them all.